 The CTB is responsible for oversight of the climate work and has ultimate responsibility for compliance with the Climate Regulations and Statutory Guidance.
 It has responsibility for final approval of the Climate Report.
-It received training on the new requirements at the beginning of 2022 (see below) and received regular updates from the DBC and DCC through the Plan Year.
+It received regular updates from the DBC and DCC through the Plan Year.